 After the procedure is done, the patients usually need to stay in the hospital for around 5 days.
 During this time, the physician may prescribe some painkillers to release the pain.
 Post operatory pain is very common after the surgery.
 The orthopedic surgeon can also prescribe other medications to prevent some complications such as blood clots.
 The patients can stop taking their medications only at the doctor’s recommendation.
 In 3-6 weeks, you may shop for groceries, get up from a chair easily, and do many things that were difficult to do before the surgery.
 You should let your doctor know about any pain or discomfort that bothers you.

 - After knee replacement surgery, you will be able to walk in 1 or 2 days.
 Most patients will completely recover in about 6 weeks.
 This means they can perform their daily activities, but in the beginning, they will need to use walking equipment.
 During the total knee replacement recovery time, it is important to take some precautions to prevent knee injuries.

 - In total knee replacement, x-rays are often taken in early post-operative.
 Patient mobilization may be a little belated until these x-rays are delivered.

 - The stitches will take several weeks to heal.
 To help with the healing process, the patients need to keep them dry and avoid clothes friction by applying medical bandages.
 A healthy diet is also highly recommended in the recovery period.

-- In most cases, patient’s new implants last for around 20 years.
+- In most cases, the patient’s new implants last for around 20 years.
 It is possible to use the new prosthesis for a long period by simply paying attention to your general health and knee health.
-It can be stated that 90% people are satisfied with the results of total knee replacement.
+It can be stated that 90% of people are satisfied with the results of total knee replacement.